 Garrick Street, WC2E | 108 Westbourne Grove, W2 | 3 Barrett Street, W1U | 305-307 Upper Street, N1 | 8 Market Place, W1W | 1 The Brunswick Centre, WC1N | St Pancras International Station, N1C | 236 Fulham Road, SW10 | Old Brompton Road | The Balcony, Waterloo Station, SE1 | Southern Terrace, W12

-The trick is using corn, polenta and rice flour in the place of gluten which forms a thin, crispy, wood-fired base and even gluten-eaters prefer it, they say.
+This is our coeliac (and dairy-free) friend's favourite pizza place.
+Hovering somewhere between being a straight deli and a cosy pizzeria The Salusbury Foodstore in Queen's Park scores even more thanks to its delivery option - exceptional gluten-free pizzas in the comfort of your own home should not be underestimated.
+Any pizza on the menu can be made with a gluten-free base for £2.50 extra and the trick is using corn, polenta and rice flour in the place of gluten which forms a thin, crispy, wood-fired base.
+Even gluten-eaters prefer it, they say.
 We agree.
 The authentic Italian toppings including marinated artichokes, Parma ham, nduja, roasted veg and more mean that you'll definitely be coming back for more.Deliveroo now from Queen's Park